autoplot/documentation/javadoc/org/autoplot/AxisPanel.md

+# org.autoplot.AxisPanel

-# org.autoplot.AxisPanelPanel for controlling the axes of the current focus plot.
+Panel for controlling the axes of the current focus plot.

-AxisPanel( org.autoplot.ApplicationModel applicationModel )
+# AxisPanel( org.autoplot.ApplicationModel applicationModel )
 Creates new form PlotStylePanel

 ***